Maubie/Getting_and_Cleaning_Data/README.md

 The data produced by the run_analysis.R script, written to the tidy_data.txt file represents the average of each variable for each activity and each subject from the original raw data set found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones .

-The origianl raw data set includes the following files:
+The original raw data set includes the following files:
 =========================================

 - 'README.txt'